Skip to content

 Lite Fullnode Deployment

-The deployment steps, configuration file, and startup command for a Lite Fullnode are the same as a Fullnode's.
+The deployment steps, configuration files, and startup commands for a Lite Fullnode are identical to those of a standard FullNode.
 Please refer to the Deployment Guide to deploy a Lite Fullnode.
 The only difference is the database.
 You have two ways to obtain the required Lite Fullnode database:

 Lite Fullnode Maintenance

-Although a Lite Fullnode starts with a very small amount of data, it will continuously sync and save new block data just like a Fullnode after it's running.
-As a result, its data expansion rate is the same as a Fullnode's, and its disk usage will grow over time.
+Although a Lite FullNode starts with a minimal data footprint, it continuously syncs and saves new block data during operation.
+Consequently, its data expansion rate matches that of a standard FullNode, and its disk usage will grow over time.

 To manage disk space, you can perform periodic maintenance (pruning) on the Lite Fullnode's data.
 This maintenance is also done using the Lite Fullnode Pruning Tool, which re-prunes the current node data into a new snapshot dataset containing only the latest state.